 I received my Bachelor’s degree from Hunter College in New York City and went on to receive a doctorate in Sociology from the University of Connecticut in 2009.
 Since completing my doctorate, I have worked in a university setting.
 I am currently Assistant Professor in the Department of Sociology at Georgia State University.
 My areas of interest and expertise include Latina/o sexuality, gender, immigration, family and race and ethnicity.
-I frequently teach Race and Ethnic Relations, Race in the Americas, and Gender and Sexuality.
+I frequently teach Race and Ethnicity, Race in the Americas, Families & Society and Gender and Sexuality.
 My book Amigas y Amantes explores the experiences of lesbian, bisexual and queer Latinas and how these women negotiate family.

 Thanks for visiting my website!